Magnadata-USTA/CEA-IoT_BUCKET/src/main/resources/static/lib/rest/README.md

 Using rest.js is easy.
 The core clients provide limited functionality around the request and response lifecycle.
 The request and response objects are normalized to support portability between different JavaScript environments.

-The return value from a client is a promise that is resolved with the response when the remote request finishes.
+The return deviceId from a client is a promise that is resolved with the response when the remote request finishes.

 The core client behavior can be augmented with [interceptors](docs/interceptors.md#interceptor-principals).
 An interceptor wraps the client and transforms the request and response.
 For example: an interceptor may authenticate a request, or reject the promise if an error is encountered.
 Interceptors may be combined to create a client with the desired behavior.
 A configured interceptor acts just like a client.
 The core clients are basic, they only know the low level mechanics of making a request and parsing the response.
 All other behavior is applied and configured with interceptors.